econia-labs/econia/doc/doc-site/docs/off-chain/dss/data-service-stack.md

 ### Generating a config

-Once you have the API key, you'll need to create the environment configuration file.
+Once you have the API key, you'll need to create an environment configuration file.
 A template can be found at `src/docker/example.env`.
 In the same folder as the template, create a copy of the file named `.env`.

-The file is preconfigured to index the Econia mainnet package.
+The file is pre-configured to index the Econia mainnet package.
-The only field you'll have to set is you Aptos GRPC API key.
+The only field you'll have to set is you Aptos gRPC API key.

-If you wish to run against another chain (for example `testnet`), follow the instructions in the file, where you can find the values to put for each supported chain.
+If you wish to run against another chain (for example `testnet`), follow the instructions in the file, where you can find the necessary values to put for each supported chain.

 ### Checking out the right branch